ishehadeh/howlite/writing/report/main.typ

 Hedy @hedy is a programming language for teaching programming.

 The language avoids symbols, instead using keywords, which are generally easier for students to remember.
 With so much of the language being textual, Hedy is fully translated to a large set of languages - 47 at the time of writing.
 Both Hedy programs above do the same, but they're keywords are in different languages.
 Hedy also allows programmers to see and hear the results of their work: it has easily accessible functionality for playing music and drawing graphics.
-Those features are typically implemented as libraries, for most programming languages, since they have a relatively narrow application.
+Those features are typically implemented as libraries, for most programming languages, since the have a relatively narrow application.
 But, it takes a lot of general knowledge to have the computer _do_ anything interesting; when first learning, it's helpful to be able to make the computer *do* something, not just report results in the terminal.

 == Go